nglaeser/minima-site/_posts/2021-02-11-How-to-Read-a-Paper.md

 <img src="../../../files/blog/read-paper/pass3-2.jpg" style="width: 49%" alt="Page with proof highlighted"/>
 </div>

 In this pass you're looking for a really deep understanding of the work.
 Why did they use the techniques they did?
 Do you see problems with their approach?
 What does research imply about the rest of the field, both in how it connects to it and how it will change it going forward?
+You can also start filling in your rough outlines from above, adding notes on the details of their work.

 ## A Fourth Pass?